etil2jz/Mirai/README.md

 - **Plugin compatibility** with Spigot & Paper plugins.

 ## Downloads
-The latest JAR file can be downloaded from the [GitHub CI](https://github.com/etil2jz/Mirai/raw/jdk-17/1.17/Mirai-1.17.1-R0.1-SNAPSHOT.jar).
+The latest JAR file can be downloaded from the [Releases](https://github.com/etil2jz/Mirai/releases) page.
 You can also clone this repository and build it yourself.

-**Builds require at least Java 17!**
+**It requires at least Java 17 to run.**

 If you are interested in making a fork, check out this template [there](https://github.com/PaperMC/paperweight-examples)!